If You’re Spending More Than $20/Month on Your Mobile Phone Plan, You’re Paying Too Much

 The Carrier I Chose

 Mint Mobile also has great reviews online.
-And yes, one of the owners of Mint Mobile is actor Ryan Reynolds:
+And yes, one of the owners of Mint Mobile was actor Ryan Reynolds (he has since sold the company to T-Mobile).

 Mint Mobile also includes mobile hotspot capability.
 I don’t use it very often, but it comes in handy in a pinch.